Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Methods

 \subsection{Computational details}

-We use the RPMDrate code\cite{RPMDrate} for calculating the chemical reaction OH + HBr $\to$ Br + H$_2$O rate constants and the MLIP-2 code\cite{Novikov-MLIP2020} for the active training of MTP.
-POTLIB is available online\cite{POTLIB_PES}.
-We use the MOLPRO package for the quantum-mechanical calculations\cite{Werner-MOLPRO2012}.
+We use the RPMDrate code \cite{RPMDrate} for calculating the chemical reaction OH + HBr $\to$ Br + H$_2$O rate constants and the MLIP-2 code \cite{Novikov-MLIP2020} for the active training of MTP.
+POTLIB is available online \cite{POTLIB_PES}.
+We use the MOLPRO package for the electronic structure calculations \cite{Werner-MOLPRO2012}.

 In order to compare with the experimental rate coefficients, it is necessary to take OH spin-orbit coupling effects into account, which are not included in RPMD calculations.
-The $^2 \Pi_{1/2}$ excited state of OH, which is $\Delta = 140 ~{\rm cm^{-1}}$ above the $^2 \Pi_{3/2}$ ground state can be included by considering that the ratio of transition state to reactant electronic partition functions adds a factor $F(T)$, as in the previous theoretical studies, in the following form:
+The $^2 \Pi_{1/2}$ excited state of OH, which is $\Delta = 140 ~{\rm cm^{-1}}$ above the $^2 \Pi_{3/2}$ ground state can be included by considering that the ratio of transition state to reactant electronic partition functions adds a factor $F(T) = 1 + e^{-\Delta/k_B T}$, as in the previous theoretical studies.
+The resulting spin-orbit corrected rate constant is $k_{\rm RPMD}^{\rm corr.}(T) = F^{-1}(T) \times k_{\rm RPMD}(T)$.
+We also compare the RPMD rate constants with the QCT rate constants taken from \cite{Oliveira-PES2014}.